snedelkoski/opentab/README.md

   year={2023}
 }

+@article{pfefferle2025nanotabpfn,
+  title={nanoTabPFN: A Lightweight and Educational Reimplementation of TabPFN}, author={Pfefferle, Alexander and Hog, Johannes and Purucker, Lennart and Hutter, Frank}, journal={arXiv preprint arXiv:2511.03634}, year={2025}
+}

 @article{erickson2025tabarena,
   title={TabArena: A Living Benchmark for Machine Learning on Tabular Data}, author={Nick Erickson and Lennart Purucker and others},